smizell/verbose/docs/specification.rst

 ``options``
   An ``array`` of option objects.
 Option objects have a ``name`` and ``value`` property for each option.

-.. _affordances:
+.. _transitions:

-Affordances
+Transitions
 -----------

-An affordance is a way in which a client can interact with this resource or other related resources.
+A transition is a way in which a client can interact with this resource or other related resources.
 It can be seen as a link to a resource or even an action that can be taken, such as updating a resource.

-The ``affordances`` property is an array of Affordance objects.
+The ``transitions`` property is an array of Transition objects.
 It supports the following properites listed in the :ref:`Definitions <definitions>` list:

-1. ``id`` - Unique identifier for affordance
+1. ``id`` - Unique identifier for item
-2. ``name`` - Name of affordance
+2. ``name`` - Name of transition
-3. ``rels`` - Affordance relation of affordance
+3. ``rels`` - Link relation of the transition
 4. ``responseTypes`` - Types with which the server may respond
 5. ``embedAs`` - Ways to inform the client how an item should be transcluded
-6. ``href`` - URL for the affordance
+6. ``href`` - URL for the transition
 7. ``hreft`` - URL template
-8. ``mapsTo`` - An array of Verbose Paths to map a affordance to another property
+8. ``mapsTo`` - An array of Verbose Paths to map a transition to another property
-9. ``typesOf`` - For pointing to another semantic or schema for the affordance
+9. ``typesOf`` - For pointing to another semantic or schema for the transition
-10. ``methods`` - For specifying available methods for the affordance.
+10. ``methods`` - For specifying available methods for the transition.
 If this is not set, GET is assumed.

-An affordance can have different types of parameters that can be used at different times.
+An transition can have different types of parameters that can be used at different times.

 ``bodyParams``
   An ``array`` of ``field`` objects that is used for specifying the parameters for the body of a request